 Did your fence posts rot at the bottom?
 Here's how to install new ones—and avoid the problems that made your old posts rot.

-This photo shows the five ways to make your fence posts last a long time when your setting posts in concrete.
+This photo shows the five ways to make your wooden fence posts last a long time when your setting posts in concrete.

 “Please see an enlargement in additional information below.”

 Pick the right posts

 Don’t use posts that contain sapwood.
 Instead, use heartwood, because it’s denser and more insect-resistant.